ausilianapoli/Euro-Checksum/README.md

 Tables of control codes and further information at [Wikipedia page](https://en.wikipedia.org/wiki/Euro_banknotes).

-The website is Poc for this project.
+The website is PoC for this project.